MUTUAL FUNDS AND RISK RATIOS

 • Standard deviation tells us how much return on a fund is deviating from the expected returns based on the historical performance.

-• Higher the alpha ratio in mutual fund schemes on a consistent basis, the higher the possibility of long term returns
+• The higher the alpha ratio in mutual fund schemes consistently, the higher the possibility of long-term returns

 • Anything more than zero is a good Alpha

-• Generally, Beta of around 1 or less than that is recommended.
+• Generally, a Beta of around 1 or less is recommended.

 • If our fund beta is more than 1, then make sure that we are comfortable with the risk, as per our risk-taking capacity.